volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 Now  `user` variable stores a reference to the new value `{ name: "Andrew", surname: "Hopkins" }` but the old value `{ name: "John", surname: "Doe" }` is still present in memory.

-When there are no references to values in memory, Javascript engine can perform **garbage collection**.
+When there are no references to values in memory, JavaScript engine can perform **garbage collection**.

 > Some high-level languages, such as JavaScript, utilize a form of automatic memory management known as **garbage collection**(GC).
 The purpose of a **garbage collector** is to monitor memory allocation and determine when a block of allocated memory is no longer needed and reclaim it.